ChefPancake/2023_go_fish/docs/progress.md

     - [x] squish from feet
 - [x] reset level when last fish lands on stack and nothing is knocked out
 - [x] reorganize
-- [ ] refactor interpolation data/funcs
 - [x] audio
   - [x] music
     - [jummbox](https://jummbus.bitbucket.io)
   - [x] sound effects

-# TODO E:
-- Fix bear spot perspective
-- add stump
+- [ ] animate fish flopping when caught
+- [ ] refactor interpolation data/funcs
+- [ ] hitstop
+  - freeze all fish: swimming, reeling, and flying
+- [ ] after squidging, drop top fish to new position
-- flatten/lower water
+- [ ] add x drag to water during return
-- move stack spot away from edge
-- name game
-- need bear frames
-  - idle? maybe
-  - cast throw
+- [ ] add fish chasing
+  - when near and facing the hook, fish will chase it.
+  - fish will stay within lane, leaving the lane will cause the fish to give up and return to original pos.y

 # Reorganization Notes
 Currently there is a heirarchy of plugins.
 From top to bottom, where the top knows about everything and the bottom doesn't know anything: